When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • cheeses.

-Rarely, patients are interested in what should not be eaten before gastric EGD.
-For two days, the patient must completely abandon spicy foods, as well as foods that increase gas formation.
-These include legumes, chocolate, nuts, and sodas.
+Rarely do patients ask what they should not eat before an FGDS of the stomach.
+Within two days, the patient must completely abstain from acute foods, as well as foods that increase gas formation.
+These include legumes, chocolate, nuts and carbonated drinks.
 Otherwise, the results of the study may be inaccurate.

-Most often, gastroenterologists are asked if they can drink before gastroscopy of the stomach.
-On the day of the diagnosis, all kinds of teas, coffee and any other drinks are strictly prohibited.
-It is allowed to drink a small amount of water.
-This can be done no later than 3 hours before the manipulation.
+Most often, gastroenterologists are asked whether it is possible to drink before gastroscopy of the stomach.
+On the day of diagnosis, all kinds of tea, coffee and any other drinks are strictly prohibited.
+You are allowed to drink a small amount of water.
+This can be done no later than 3 hours before the manipulations.

-Another common question is how much you can not eat before gastroscopy of the stomach.
+Another common question is how much you should not eat before gastroscopy of the stomach.
 The last meal should take place no later than 19:00.
-It is strictly forbidden to eat in the morning.
+Eating in the morning is strictly prohibited.